artemkv/frontend_guidelines/README.md

 If you don't respect these rules, you will either have UI that updates too often, resulting in flickering and poor UX; or too seldom, resulting in stale, out-of-sync views.

 To make things worse, you have multiple sources of updates: application business logic and user actions.
 In a poorly designed frontend application or framework you may encounter the situation when data flows in both directions: from app business logic to the UI component and from the UI component to the app business logic, which easily gets out of control and breeds bugs related to inconsistent state.
+The notorious example is the Facebook messenger app that would show "X unread messages" while there was, in fact, none.

+In order to solve this challenges, the declarative approach has emerged and gained a lot of popularity in recent years ("here is my desired state, please update the DOM to match it").

+I don't think this is the only way to build frontend applications and you could definitely build a solid application using imperative approach.
+However, since the modern libraries like React are fundamentally build upon declarative paradigm, I feel it's absolutely vital to understand its core principles.
+The worst idea, in my opinion, would be to try and combine imperative and declarative approach (e.g. using React components to derive the UI from props while relying on the mental model "component `A` should update the component `B`").

 # Principles

-Solving the challenges of complex frontend applications relies on following principles:
+Solving the challenges of complex frontend applications (within the declarative paradigm) relies on following principles:

 - Unidirectional flow of data
 - Pure views